 In 2017, Saudi Arabia’s output was 12,090,000 BPD, which climbed to 12,419,000 BPD a year later, making it one of the top oil producing countries in 2018.
 However, these numbers fluctuate quite a bit.
 In March of 2019, Saudi Arabia’s output came in at a similar figure to its 2018 levels.
 Just one month earlier, though, that number had fallen to 10,140,000 BPD.
 The country’s oil and gas sector accounts for about 50% of its GDP and around 85% of its export earnings.

 Besides being one of the biggest oil producers, Saudi Arabia plays a key role in OPEC’S operations.
-Alongside the US and Russia, Saudi Arabia attended this year’s G20 summit in Argentina, where global energy supply was a major topic of discussion.
+Alongside the US and Russia, Saudi Arabia attended the 2019’s G20 summit in Argentina, where global energy supply was a major topic of discussion.

 When it comes to oil supply, Russia is one of the major players.
 The country has one of the largest petroleum industries in the world, and is also the largest exporter of natural gas on the planet.
 With the second-largest coal reserves and the eighth-largest oil reserves, Russia has an undeniable influence on the global energy market.